devpsiarch/Nero/README.md

 More will be added soon.

 ---

+# .nn file format
+You can find a small explination on how to read the `.nn` file format that saved a `NN_Model` structure and its parameters in the functions that handel such operations in `Nero.h`.

+---
 # Dependencies
 We depend only on `libc` and `raylib` for visualization , run `get_deps.sh` on Linux.